Hartley Sawyer

-Hartley Sawyer (born January 25, 1985) is an American former actor known as Brian Sommers on Glory Daze (2010–11), Kyle Abbott on The Young and the Restless (2013–14), and Ralph Dibny / Elongated Man on The Flash (2017–20).
+Hartley Sawyer (born January 25, 1985) is an American former actor known for his roles as Brian Sommers on Glory Daze (2010–2011), Kyle Abbott on The Young and the Restless (2013–2014), and Ralph Dibny / Elongated Man on The Flash (2017–2020).

 Career

 In March 2013, Sawyer was cast in the role of Kyle Abbott on the CBS Daytime soap opera The Young and the Restless.
 He made his debut on April 24, 2013.
 In December of the same year, it was announced that he would exit the role; he made his final appearance on January 27 the following year.
 In 2014, he starred in the thriller Kept Man, and the Geek & Sundry superhero comedy Caper.
 In 2015, Sawyer hosted and co-wrote the documentary series Courageous Leaders, and starred in the Wall Street drama SPiN.

 In July 2017, Sawyer was cast in The CW's superhero drama The Flash as Ralph Dibny / Elongated Man, a fast-talking private investigator who is able to stretch his body to any shape or form.
 The character first appears in the fourth episode of the fourth season, titled "Elongated Journey Into Night", which first aired that October.
 In June of the following year, he was promoted to series regular.

-In May 2020, several racist and misogynist Twitter posts made by Sawyer between 2009 and 2014 resurfaced after he made comments about the Black Lives Matter movement.
+In May 2020, Sawyer was fired after tweets from 2009–2014 that contained racist, misogynistic, and homophobic content resurfaced.
 He issued an apology, saying, "My words, irrelevant of being meant with an intent of humor, were hurtful, and unacceptable.
 I am ashamed I was capable of these really horrible attempts to get attention at that time.
 I regret them deeply."
 Sawyer deleted his Twitter account soon thereafter.
 A week later, he was fired from his role in The Flash, and has not worked in the entertainment industry since.